ompatel-2004/devops-intern-final/README.md

 └── nginx.conf
 ```

-The Dockerfile uses the pinned NGINX image:
+The Dockerfile uses the pinned NGINX base image:

 ```dockerfile
 FROM nginx:1.27-alpine